c-mege/phpweathermap-history/README.md

 `*/5  *    * * *   /opt/librenms/weathermapHistory.sh  >> /dev/null 2>&1`

+And of course, copy the `weathermapHistory.sh` script where it can be launched by the crontab.

 In my case, I use [libreNMS](https://www.librenms.org/), so this cron is for the `librenms` user.

 I update weathermaps every 5 minutes, so I also save them every 5 minutes.